theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/csv-via-http.md

 ---

 This destination is a generic CSV stream over HTTP.
-The CSV (via HTTP) destination is supported by many products.
+The CSV-HTTP destination is supported by many products.
 The following products have been tested: Layer2, INFONEA and KNIME.

 ## Connection
 ### Adding a Destination